 Why choose physics?
 Are you interested in the limits of space?
 How does the technology around you work?
 Whatever you do, the knowledge and skills you gain by studying physics will be useful.
-However you must be prepared to work hard, ask questions and practice calculations to ensure success in a physics course.
+However you must be prepared to work hard, apurestic and the calculations to ensure success in a physics course.